BASEBALL CARDS AND WATCHES

 While baseball cards were taking off, watchmaking was also evolving through the late 19th century.
 American watch companies like Waltham and Elgin began mass-producing affordable watches, making timepieces widely accessible to the population.
 In the early 20th century, Swiss watch brands like Rolex, Omega, and Longines emerged as leaders in precision and luxury watches.

-Read also: 1991 SCORE ALL STAR TEAM BASEBALL CARDS
+Read also: 1992 BOWMAN BASEBALL BEST CARDS

 Sports sponsorships and special edition watches soon followed.
 In the 1920s, Longines sponsored timing for horse races and track events, firmly linking the brand to sports.
 In the 1950s, Rolex created the “Milgauss” line of watches intended for scientists and endorsed by nuclear physicists like Enrico Fermi.
 They were engineered to withstand strong magnetic fields.
 Other watch brands also crafted special commemorative or limited edition timepieces to celebrate athletes, teams, and major sporting events.